TilBlechschmidt/ucd-COMP41720/README.md

 ## Service degradation

 When a quoting service is registered but does not reply or is "gone", the broker service will print an error and fall back to just returning the quotes that are available.

+## Known Issues

+Once a service has been connected it is not possible to re-register the same service (i.e. after restarting it).
+While there are ways to add shutdown hooks into the JVM that trigger on e.g. a SIGINT, this has been omitted to keep complexity down.
+It is also possible to use `rebind` instead of `bind` but this would potentially overwrite a running service and would need additional edge-case handling.